PayDirect to Payments v3 API: Pay-ins

 Step 2: Payment authorisation

-Payments v3 UI/UX components
+Payments v3 UX/UI components

-In most circumstances, to authorise the payment, we recommend that you use the TrueLayer UI components (the hosted payment page, embedded payment page or one of the SDKs).
+In most circumstances, to authorise the payment, we recommend that you use the TrueLayer UI components (the hosted payment page, embedded payment page or one of the mobile SDKs).
 These enable you to benefit from a smoother integration experience and better scalability as you expand into new geographies.
 As TrueLayer UI components evolve, we support all possible different requirements from all supported providers (for example, additional screens if you need to pass additional inputs such as branch name).

 If you are expanding in the EU, integration becomes much more complex without using the embedded/hosted payment pages or SDKs.
 In some cases, such as German banks using embedded flows, they are actually mandatory if you are not regulated as a PISP (operating with TrueLayer certificates).